Code-Institute-Submissions/pet-shelter-project/TESTING.md

 **Samsung Internet Version 9.2.00.70:**

-The same spacing issues on the homepage that I encountered when testing Safari on iPhones seem to be present here [see screenshot](testing-screenshots/SI-homepage.jpg), other than that everything is working and displaying as intended [screenshot of footer](testing-screenshots/SI-footer.jpg).
+The same spacing issues on the homepage that I encountered when testing Safari on iPhones seem to be present here ([see screenshot](testing-screenshots/SI-homepage.jpg)), other than that everything is working and displaying as intended ([screenshot of footer](testing-screenshots/SI-footer.jpg)).

 **Brave Browser Version 1.13.87, Chromium 85.0.4183.102:**

-Everything is working and displaying as intended, no spacing issues on the homepage here unlike the other mobile browsers [see screenshot](testing-screenshots/brave-homepage.jpg).
+Everything is working and displaying as intended, no spacing issues on the homepage here unlike the other mobile browsers ([see screenshot](testing-screenshots/brave-homepage.jpg)).

 **_[Back to top](#contents)_**